repository-settings/app/README.md

         strict: true
         # Required.
 The list of status checks to require in order to merge into this branch
         contexts: []
+      # When enabled, all conversations on code must be resolved before a pull request can be merged.
+      required_conversation_resolution: true
       # Commits pushed to matching branches must have verified signatures.
 Set to false to disable.
       required_signatures: true
       # Required.
 Enforce all configured restrictions for administrators.
 Set to true to enforce required status checks for repository administrators.
 Set to null to disable.